Sciatica: Physiotherapy Treatment

 The nerve travels in the posterior compartment of the thigh behind (superficial to) the adductor magnus muscle, and is itself in front of (deep to) one head of the biceps femoris muscle.
 At the popliteal fossa, the nerve divides into its two branches.
 The tibial nerve, which travels down the posterior compartment of the leg into the foot.
 The common peroneal nerve (also called the common fibular nerve), which travels down the anterior and lateral compartments of the leg into the foot

 Sciatica is generally caused by the compression of lumbar nerves L4 or L5 or sacral nerve S1.
 Less commonly, sacral nerves S2 or S3 or compression of the sciatic nerve itself may cause sciatica.
 In 90% of sciatica cases, this can occur as a result of a spinal disc bulge or herniation.
 Intervertebral spinal discs consist of an outer anulus fibrosus and an inner nucleus pulposus.
 The anulus fibrosus forms a rigid ring around the nucleus pulposus early in human development, and the gelatinous contents of the nucleus pulposus are thus contained within the disc.
 Discs separate the spinal vertebrae, thereby increasing spinal stability and allowing nerve roots to properly exit through the spaces between the vertebrae from the spinal cord.
-As an individual ages, the anulus fibrosus inevitably weakens and it becomes less rigid; thus, it is subsequently more likely to tear.
+As an individual age, the anulus fibrosus inevitably weakens and becomes less rigid; thus, it is subsequently more likely to tear.

 When there is a tear in the anulus fibrosus, the nucleus pulposus may extrude through the tear and press against spinal nerves within the spinal cord, cauda equina, or exiting nerve roots, causing inflammation, numbness, or excruciating pain.
 Inflammation of spinal tissue can then spread to adjacent facet joints and cause facet syndrome, which is characterized by lower back pain and referred pain in the posterior thigh.

 Other causes of sciatica secondary to spinal nerve entrapment include the roughening, enlarging, or misalignment (spondylolisthesis) of vertebrae, or disc degeneration that reduces the diameter of the lateral foramen through which nerve roots exit the spine.
-When sciatica is caused by compression of a dorsal nerve root, it is considered a lumbar radiculopathy or radiculitis when accompanied by an inflammatory response.
+When sciatica is caused by compression of a dorsal nerve root, it is considered lumbar radiculopathy or radiculitis when accompanied by an inflammatory response.
 Sciatica-like pain prominently focused in the buttocks can also be caused by compression of peripheral sections of the sciatic nerve usually from soft tissue tension in the piriformis or related muscles.

 Sciatica Symptoms:

-• hot pain in the buttock
+- hot pain in the buttock

-• aching in the buttock, back of the thigh (hamstring) and calf
+- aching in the buttock, back of the thigh (hamstring) and calf

-• pain in the ankle and foot
+- pain in the ankle and foot

-• pins and needles
+- pins and needles

-• increased pain when lifting, straining or coughing
+- increased pain when lifting, straining, or coughing

-• loss of power to the muscles of the leg and foot.
+- loss of power to the muscles of the leg and foot.

 Sciatica is caused by irritation of the sciatic nerve.
 Usually, there is no specific injury that is related to the onset of sciatica.
 Occasionally, the pain will suddenly begin after lifting something heavy or moving quickly.
-The following are causes of sciatica:
+The following are the causes of sciatica:

 A herniated disc (sometimes called a slipped disc): Disc herniation is the most common cause of sciatica.
 When a disc herniates near the spinal nerve roots that form the sciatic nerve, it can cause pressure on the nerve, or irritation, which results in the symptoms of sciatica.
 Discs are the cushions between the bones in the back.
 They act like “shock absorbers” when we move, bend, and lift.